| But see my

 ....

-to the total incident and reflected waves a,(t) .. h(t) at the load
+contribution to the total incident and reflected waves a,(t) .. h(t) at the load (Ieft) end and

 IV.
 CONCLUSION

-of the signal line.
-The amplitudes of two traveling waves are symmetric
+signal line.
+The amplitudes of two traveling waves

-the interaction between transmission lines and associated loads
+regarding the interaction between transmission lines and associated loads in

 .